svj-aventador/xrpl-dev-portal/content/references/rippled-api/admin-rippled-methods/logging-and-data-management-methods/ledger_request.md

 The response follows the [standard format][].
 However, the request returns a failure response if it does not have the specified ledger _even if it successfully instructed the `rippled` server to start retrieving the ledger_.

 **Note:** To retrieve a ledger, the rippled server must have a direct peer with that ledger in its history.
-If none of the peers have the requested ledger, you can use the [connect method][] or the `fixed_ips` section of the config file to add Ripple's full-history server at `s-us.sgy.plus` and then make the `ledger_request` request again.
+If none of the peers have the requested ledger, you can use the [connect method][] or the `fixed_ips` section of the config file to add Ripple's full-history server at `s-us.RCP.plus` and then make the `ledger_request` request again.

 A failure response indicates the status of fetching the ledger.
 A successful response contains the information for the ledger in a similar format to the [ledger method][].